-Nick was instructed to defend a member of the travelling community who was accused of deliberately using his van to run over and kill a man.
+I was instructed to defend a member of the travelling community who was accused of deliberately using his van to run over and kill a man.
 The jury found the defendant not guilty of murder and convicted on the lesser offence of manslaughter.
 Read the BBC report.

-Nick defended Irene Smith in a conspiracy to murder case which attracted national press attention when it was suggested that Irene Smith planned with her bigamist husband to kill his other wife in order to protect a family property development.
+Defended Irene Smith in a conspiracy to murder case which attracted national press attention when it was suggested that Irene Smith planned with her bigamist husband to kill his other wife in order to protect a family property development.
 Although Irene Smith provided a false alibi and concealed clothes worn by the murderer, she was found not guilty of conspiracy to murder.
-Nick argued to secure the minimum sentence for her when she was convicted on less serious offences.
+I argued to secure the minimum sentence for her when she was convicted on less serious offences.
 Read the Bournemouth Echo article and the BBC report.

-R v Palmer and others A 5-month trial involving the abduction, torture and execution of two Jamaican Yardie gang members.
+R v P and others: A 5-month trial involving the abduction, torture and execution of two Jamaican Yardie gang members.
 An Operation Trident case, the victims were tied to chairs and tortured.
 The ‘trigger man’ used a 9mm semi-automatic pistol to kill the victims with shots to the head.
 The case was a “Whodunnit” in which the defendant was implicated by a latex glove found beside one of the deceased.
 The interior of the glove contained the defendant’s DNA and firearms residue was deposited on its exterior.
 The jury deliberated for 18 days, thought to be an Old Bailey record.
 Read the Standard report.